apache/echarts-handbook/contents/en/best-practices/security.md

 ## Passing inline CSS Safely [[[#passing_inline_css_safely]]]

-Although CSS safety issues is covered by the discussion about HTML safety (see section ["Passing Raw HTML Safely"](best-practices/security#passing_raw_html_safely)), this section focuses especially the APIs that only accept inline CSS strings (those that modify `style` attribute via the DOM API `.style.cssText =`), which are listed in section ["Security Boundaries and Checklist"](best-practices/security#security_boundaries_and_checklist).
+Although CSS safety issues are covered by the discussion about HTML safety (see section ["Passing Raw HTML Safely"](best-practices/security#passing_raw_html_safely)), this section focuses on the APIs that only accept inline CSS strings (those that modify `style` attribute via the DOM API `.style.cssText =`), which are listed in section ["Security Boundaries and Checklist"](best-practices/security#security_boundaries_and_checklist).

 If the inline CSS strings come entirely from trusted sources (e.g., they are part of your application), security considerations are minimal -- this is also the most common case.